starsheriff/train-os/10-interrupts/README.md

 2. To _use_ the `IDT` we need an _interrupt descriptor table register_ (IDTR), which is identical to the `GDTR` we already set up in an earlier section.
 3. I don't think we need a _local descriptor table_ `LDT`.
 We use exclusively the `GDT`.
+4. To _handle_ the interrupts correctly we have to consider how and when the cpu pushes to the stack.
+It looks like there are important differences between protected and long mode.
+These, we will handle in the next section.

 * filter required from optional things